OEUG99/Knowledge-Garden/pages/Zig.md

 			  // action 2 will run before action 1
 			  ```
 		- Defers are useful for clearing up resources when they are no longer needed.
-I
+Instead of remembering to manually free them up, you can defer the clean up statement right next to the statement that allocates the resources.
+	-